oblivion-hymns/leijona/README.md

 ## License
 Leijona is licensed under the GNU General Public License v3.0.
 See LICENSE.txt in the project root for more information.

+Feel free to fork this repo and do whatever you want with it, as long as you keep it open source.
+I would appreciate credit but it's not necessary.

+## Issues
+If you have issues, comments, or suggestions, please feel free to make them.